M&S removes Christmas advert outtake after Palestinian flag controversy

 Some social media users pointed out that the colours of the festive chapeau were similar to that of the Palestinian flag and felt the image was inappropriate considering the current Israel-Palestine conflict.

-M&S said the outtake from the advert it shared on Instagram was recorded in August, months prior to the Hamas launching a surprise attack on Israel on October 7.
+M&S said the outtake from the advert it shared on Instagram was recorded in August, months prior to Hamas launching a surprise attack on Israel on 7 October.

 The conflict has claimed the lives of more than 8,800 Palestinians, and a further 22,000 have been injured, according to the Gaza Health Ministry.